FAQ – U.S. Climate Corps hosts

 What is the host organization’s commitment?

-- Provide EDF with updates on implementation after fellowship completion
+- Implement Fellow recommendations at the discretion of the organization.
+Provide EDF with updates on implementation after Fellowship completion.

-Typically, host organizations onboard their fellows as “interns” or “term employees.”
-Ultimately, it is up to the host organization to work with their HR department to figure out best way to classify and work with their fellows.
-There is no expectation by Climate Corps to provide benefits in addition to the fellow salary.”
+Typically, host organizations onboard their Fellows as “interns” or “term employees.”
+Ultimately, it is up to the host organization to work with their HR department to figure out the best way to classify and work with their Fellows.
+There is no expectation by Climate Corps to provide benefits in addition to the Fellow salary.

 What is EDF’s commitment?

-- Train the fellows and provide them with resources over the summer.
+- Train Fellows and provide them with extensive support and resources over the summer.

 What is the fellow’s commitment?

-- Be in compliance with federal law that states: all Climate Corps fellows extended an offer by one of our host organizations must be able to verify identity and eligibility to work in the United States and complete the required employment eligibility verifications document forms by the first day of employment
+- Be in compliance of federal law that states: all Climate Corps Fellows extended an offer by one of our host organizations must be able to verify identity and eligibility to work in the United States and complete the required employment eligibility verifications document forms by the first day of employment.

-- Work onsite at the host organization full-time for 10-12 weeks on the assigned workplan, and adhere to all hiring processes, HR policies and standards of the host organization
+- Work onsite, remotely, or hybrid at the host organization full time for 10-12 weeks on the assigned workplan, and adhere to all hiring processes, HR policies and standards of the host organization.

-- Provide final deliverables, to both the host organization and EDF, based on their workplan including a set of recommendations to drive next steps
+- Provide final deliverables to both the host organization and EDF, based on Fellows’ workplan including a set of recommendations to drive next steps.

 How will EDF be using the final reports and the information presented in them?